petabridge/akkadotnet-code-samples/PipeTo/README.md

 The goal of this sample is to show you how you can use the `PipeTo` extension method within [Akka.NET](http://getakka.net/ "Akka.NET - Distributed actor system for C# and F#") to allow a single actor to make many asynchronous calls simultaneously using the [.NET Task Parallel Library (TPL)](https://msdn.microsoft.com/en-us/library/dd460717(v=vs.110).aspx "Task Parallel Library (TPL)").

+> This is actually a fairly small and simple example, but we've documented it in extensive detail.
+Don't confuse "detailed" with "complex."

 ## Sample Overview

 In this sample we're going to ask the user to provide us with the URL of a valid RSS or ATOM feed, and we're going to: